Tanama Tales

 Visitors have the option to do a 50 minutes cruise in one of two directions.
 We decided to do the two directions at once and our cruising time ended up being close to two hours.

 We had the most beautiful day when we did this.
-Departs are near Einserner Steg (one of the most famous bridges in the city).
+Cruises depart near Eiserner Steg (one of the most famous bridges in the city).

-While moving towards the Gerbermuhle direction (upstream) we were able to see the many bridges spanning the river.
+While moving towards Gerbermuhle’s direction (upstream), we were able to see the many bridges spanning the river.
 All of them are very different.
 My favorite one ended up being the Ignatz Bubis Bridge built in an Art Deco style.

 Frankfurt, Germany, Main River, Old Town